StackVista/stackstate-docs/configure/topology/debugging_topology_synchronization.md

 ## Troubleshooting steps

-If no components appear after making changes to a synchronization, or the data is not as expected, follow the steps described below to check each step in the [topology synchronization process](#topology-synchronization-process) in turn.

-To confirm if a custom synchronization is running, use the StackState CLI to [list all topology synchronization streams](debugging_topology_synchronization.md#list-all-topology-synchronization-streams).
+1. To confirm if a (custom) synchronization is running, use the StackState CLI to [list all topology synchronization streams](debugging_topology_synchronization.md#list-all-topology-synchronization-streams).
 The topology synchronization should be included in the list and have created components and relations.
+2. If no components appear after making changes to a synchronization, or the data is not as expected, follow the steps described below to check each step in the [topology synchronization process](#topology-synchronization-process) in turn.
+3. If relations are missing from the topology, read the note on [troubleshooting synchronization of relations](#relations).

 ### StackState Agent